MDX Syntax Available on nisshi.dev Blog

 "version": "1.0.0"

-}Package Installation
+}Package Install

-Displays with switchable tabs for npm/yarn/pnpm/bun.
+Displays with tabs for switching between npm/yarn/pnpm/bun.

 ```package-install